LizethLino/lwl-IT265-002/docs/game-treatment.md

 Specify where the game will be played (e.g., PC, console, mobile, VR).
 Mention any cross-platform support if applicable.
 -->
+Game will ve played on PC mostly because I'm most comfortable with PC games.
+Mobile might be limiting but feasible with zoom in/out features.

 ### Tools
 <!--
 List key engines, programming languages, or frameworks required for development.
 -->
+Unity and C#

 ---